| +Home | Museum | Articles | Advertising | Links | EMail Me |

 3rd Generation Sumlock/Anita Nixie tube calculator.
 Ten digit, four function with percent and memory.
 Essentially a re-implementation of Anita 1011 (see above) using early Large Scale IC's.

-Busicom 141
+Busicom 162

 16-digit capacity, Nixie tube display, automatic square

 root, two accumulating memory registers.
-Utilizes small-scale DTL IC logic,
+Utilizes small-scale DTL IC logic

 with a small core memory array for working register storage.
 Marketed in

-the US by NCR as the NCR 18-3.
+the US by National Cash Register (NCR) as the NCR 18-3.

 Busicom 202